Students have all kinds of questions about how to prepare for life after college.

 Interviewing and Other Resources

-- Read this info on how to find job opportunities and prepare for interviews.
+- How to find job opportunities and prepare for interviews.

 - Here are some interview questions to consider.